Veronesi/obs-twitch-gift/README.md

-# Bot for gift drop in Twitch
+# 🎁 Bot to give drops keys on Twitch connected to OBS

 # Install and Config
 1. Install obs-websocket (scroll down to assets) https://github.com/obsproject/obs-websocket/releases